Dana's writer's studio, "The Birdhouse."

 Dana’s writer’s studio, “The Birdhouse.”

-There’s something about the purposeful obscurity of the creative process that gives this reclusive writer, at least, the mental space and freedom to concoct stories in one of our many possible futures without that hectoring “real world” voice kvetching in my head—the one that sounds so much like a bemused or scolding relative.
+I don’t really know why, but there’s something about this calculated obscurity that gives this reclusive writer, at least, the mental space and freedom to concoct stories with complete freedom of imagination, without that hectoring “real world” voice carping in my head—the one that sounds so much like a bemused teacher or scolding relative.

 Let’s Connect!